BluBracket/docs.blubracket.com/content/how-to/saml-setup/okta/index.md

 8. Copy the url in your browser
   ![okta saml settings screenshot](okta-app-setup-metadata.png)

+### Register the Okta configuration within BluBracket

-9. In BluBracket click the settings icon, SSO & Identity Management and paste the url into the input.
-Then click outside of the input for the settings to take effect.
+In BluBracket, click the settings icon on the left nav, then click the SSO & Identity Management in the settings nav and paste the url into the input.
+Finally, click outside of the input for the settings to take effect.
   ![okta saml settings screenshot](okta-bb-metadata.png)

 ### Add users in BluBracket